 Boeing 737 Max 9 planes can fly again after inspection, says FAA

+Boeing 737 Max 9 planes will be allowed to fly again after inspection

 Almost 200 aircraft were grounded in early January following a mid-air emergency on an Alaska Airlines flight